Home > Manicaland > Fort Hill – the first site of Umtali (now Mutare)

 GPS reference: 18⁰53′02.51″S 32⁰39′00.06″E

 The first permanent settlement of Umtali was at the camp site of the BSA Police in November 1890 when they came to negotiate a treaty with Chief Mutasa during the period that the British and Portuguese were struggling for dominance over Manicaland.
-Named Fort Hill, this settlement was located close to the confluence of the Sambi and Umtara Rivers and close to the future mining town of Penhalonga.
+Named Fort Hill, this settlement was located close to the confluence of the Sambi and Umtara Rivers and the future mining town of Penhalonga.

 After just seven years in 1897, Old Umtali was abandoned in favour of the present site of Umtali (now Mutare) to avoid an expensive diversion of the railway track over Christmas Pass and to line the railway up with its next big obstacle, the Odzi River.
 Old Umtali was moved lock, stock and barrel to its current site and today the Methodist Church occupies the site of Old Umtali.